 This palace was built in the 15th century, commissioned by Dom Afonso, first duke of Bragança.
 In the 19th century it was converted into barracks.
 In the mid 20th century, and after a period of abandonment, it was restored and converted into a museum, where you can find treasures from the 17th and 18th centuries.

 The palace (the second floor) is also the official residence of the Portuguese Republic President when visiting the North of Portugal.

 The street of Santa Maria was one of the first streets to be opened in Guimarães in the 12th century.
 It was meant to be a connection between Santa Clara convent (the present city hall of Guimarães) in downtown and the castle located uphill.

-Throughout the street you will discover many architectural features of past times: Casa do Arco (nº 28), Casa dos Peixotos (nº 39), Casa Gótica dos Valadares de Carvalho (nº 9), Casa dos Carneiros where you can find Raul Brandão Public Library (nº 58) and many others that give to this street and city a unique atmosphere.
+Throughout the street, you will discover many architectural features of past times: Casa do Arco (nº 28), Casa dos Peixotos (nº 39), Casa Gótica dos Valadares de Carvalho (nº 9), Casa dos Carneiros where you can find Raul Brandão Public Library (nº 58) and many others that give this street and city a unique atmosphere.

 5. Praça de Santiago